-How to win Civilization III at higher difficuly levels
+How to win Civilization III at higher difficulty levels

 Civilization III is a good game.
 I would hesitate, though, to call it a great game -- the limitations of the Computer AI are too severe for that.
 Creating a reasonably fast AI for a game including as many complex factors as Civ III is a daunting task.
 It is therefore hardly surprising that the programmers decided to beef up the challenge of the game at higher difficulty levels by making the computer cheat -- it starts out with more units, it needs less commerce to complete civilization advances and fewer shields to build military units.
 Additionally, in a supposedly evenly matched fight, the odds are stacked against you at Regent level and higher.